 Like Caroline, I too sat through a bunch of literature classes in college and read books by dead men, so as an ode to our shared experience, I’ll summon Ovid.
-Is Caroline Calloway Narcissus, with all that shameless bravado and self-obsession that ultimately proves lethal?
-Or is she Echo, tacking her words onto the coattails of other people’s thoughts, and doomed to wail into The Void in hopes that someone will save her (or throw her a book deal)?
+Is Caroline Calloway Narcissus, fueled by shameless bravado and self-obsession that ultimately proves lethal?
+Or is she Echo, tacking her words onto the coattails of other people’s thoughts and doomed to wail into The Void in hopes that someone will save her (or throw her a book deal)?
 Which one am I?
-I don’t know.
-I really don’t.

-To pin my spiral entirely on Caroline would probably be unfair, as I’m currently in the middle of weaning off an antipsychotic that I’ve been on for two years (shout out Latuda!).
-As my brain tries to realign itself, I find it comforting to latch on to something wretched that has absolutely nothing to do with my own self-loathing, depression, mania, etc., etc. In that way, I feel like I should thank her.
+To pin my spiral entirely on Caroline would probably be unfair.
+I've simply found it comforting to latch on to something wretched that has absolutely nothing to do with me.
+In that way, I feel like I should thank her.
 Maybe I’ll give her the benefit of the doubt the next time I see her monologuing about her mental health on her Stories.
 Maybe I’ll send her a nice DM and use a bunch of those orchid emojis she likes so much.
 Maybe I'll just call it a day entirely and stop relying on her social media for bursts of serotonin.
-But despite those brief moments of identifying with her mess, I'll always keep my wallet closed—and her name out of my mouth when I tweet.
+But despite those brief moments of identifying with her mess, I'll always keep my wallet closed—and her name out of my mouth when I tweet into the abyss.